 The role of Business Analyst is not usually something many people will have heard of unless they have come into contact with one during their career.
-Even then, knowing that the role of Business Analyst exists often doesn’t mean that you will understand exactly what they do, how to become one and what opportunities for progression are available in such a position.
+Even then, knowing that the Business Analyst career exists often doesn’t mean that you will understand exactly what they do, how to become one and what opportunities for progression are available in such a position.

 As there are many different areas that you could move into it is important to solidify your core Business Analyst skills and claim your position as a great contributor in that role.
-Successful Analysts are often very versatile, and are able to cover a range of different business functions, such as operations, finance, engineering, technology and architecture.
+Successful Analysts are often very versatile and are able to cover a range of different business functions, such as operations, finance, engineering, technology and architecture.
 This means that if they so desired, there are a multitude of different career moves they could make.

-Career Business Analyst
+Business Analyst Career

 Despite there being a number of different career options available, it is commonplace for many professionals to become career Business Analysts, staying in the same role but increasing their seniority.
 As a Business Analyst matures in their career, the duties expected of them will change.
-In the early stages of their development they will be gaining experience in requirements gathering and working with others to improve the systems and processes of the company.
+In the early stages of their development, they will be gaining experience in requirements gathering and working with others to improve the systems and processes of the company.
 After gaining a few years of experience, an Analyst would be expected to demonstrate evidence of process modelling and business case development as well as pushing for a more senior position.
-At the senior level a Business Analyst would be leading analysis work of major business change and have significant influence across the organisation.
+At the senior level, a Business Analyst would be leading analysis work of major business change and have significant influence across the organisation.

 Nonetheless remaining as a Business Analyst is simply not enough for everyone.
 According to a Forrester online survey of 230 Business Analysts, it was the Project Manager role that was the top choice when asked what they viewed as the next step in their career.